quantify-os/quantify-scheduler/docs/user_guide.rst

 In this experiment a :math:`\pi` pulse is used to excite the qubit, which is left to idle for a time :math:`\tau` before it is measured.
 This experiment is then repeated for different :math:`\tau` and averaged.

-In terms of settables and gettables to use with the :class:`.MeasurementControl`, the settable in this experiment is the delay time :math:`\tau`, and the gettable is the execution of the schedule.
+In terms of settables and gettables to use with the :class:`quantify_core.measurement.control.MeasurementControl`, the settable in this experiment is the delay time :math:`\tau`, and the gettable is the execution of the schedule.

 We represent the settable as a :class:`qcodes.instrument.parameter.ManualParameter`: